j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 ### Collections use generics

+As you learned in the previous chapter, each time you explicitly declare a collection's type, you must specify both the kind of collection you want to use, and the type of element it contains.

 ### Use `out` to make a generic type covariant

 If you want to be able to use a generic subtype object in a place of a generic supertype, you can do so by prefixing the generic type with `out`.

+When we prefix a generic type with `out`, we say that the generic type is **covariant**.
+In other words, it means that a subtype can be used in place of a supertype.

 ### Use `in` to make a generic type contravariant

+### A generic type can be locally contravariant

+As you've seen, prefixing a generic type with in as part of the class or interface declaration makes the generic type globally contravariant.
+You can, however, restrict this behavior to specific properties or functions.

+When a generic type has no `in` or `out` prefix, we say that the type is **invariant**.
+An invariant type can only accept references of that specific type.

 ## Chapter 11